zhu-yj/FoDeGlider/README.md

 - `code/evaluation/scale_ablation.py` produces `scale_ablation_summary.csv`.

 Both summaries report the mean and median normalized mean-squared error at the window and trajectory levels.

-## Dataset

-The repository contains both raw motion-capture CSV files and processed data files used by the identification pipeline.

 ## Firmware